Fight Traffic Ticket in Rhode Island

 - Evidence.
 Do you have any tangible proof that you're innocent?

 - Witnesses.
 Was anyone present during the event?
 Should you subpoena that person?

-Remember: Skilled traffic ticket attorneys have experience with each of those factors.
+NOTE: Skilled traffic ticket lawyers have experience with each of these factors.
 Your attorney can also help you with any paperwork and filing procedures required for submitting evidence and subpoenaing witnesses.